csdl/csdl.github.io/README.md

 ### Next steps

-  * Add youtube videos for projects: ,, kukuicup, morea, hackystat
-  * Revise this readme to document site management.
   * Use react hooks and convert classes to functional components.
   * Comment the code.
+  * Revise this readme to document site management.

 ### Post initial deploy